 But listen, you guys: I took way too many pictures of this event!
 Remember, when I said I’m going to taking more pictures of the family?
 Yeah, I think I may have gone just a little overboard at the Kite Festival.
 LOL!
 It’s all good, though.
 Just more memories to share as time goes on.

 Our Kites for the 2018 Detroit Kite Festival

 I was prepared for the kite festival this year.
 BIG #MomWin for me because usually, I am tardy to just about every party.
 I bought five kites just in case one of the kites lost a piece or got a hole in it.
 You just never know with my kids.
 Stuff happens ALL.
 OF.
 THE.
 TIME.

 All of the kites came in great condition.
 The material of the kites is ripstop polyester fabric.
 We didn’t have any issues with the kites getting holes or ripping during flight.
 In fact, the kites can get pretty high up in the air.
 Travis estimates Zhen’s mermaid kite got up to about 40 feet.

 We only had one small issue with Zechariah’s dragon kite.
 We lost one of the rods to the kite.
-Luckily, there was a Kite Repair Tent at the Kite Festival and Travis was able to fix it.
+Luckily, there was a Kite Repair Tent at the festival and Travis was able to fix it.

 The Detroit Kite Festival had a really nice setup.
-There was live music, a kite shop for visitors to purchase a kite, food trucks, and various activity tents.
+There was live music, a kite shop for visitors to purchase kites, food trucks, and various activity tents.
 I’ll list our favorites below.

-One of the things I liked about the Kite Festival was seeing adults and children enjoying the festival and flying kites.
+One of the things I liked about the kite festival was seeing adults and children enjoying the event and flying kites.
 It really brought out the kid in the adults.
 So many people were laughing and smiling.
 It just felt like such a joyous and peaceful event.